HEA Beam

 HEA beams are known for their high strength and load-bearing capacity.
 Prices vary based on the beam’s size and weight.
 You can select the most suitable dimensions for your project and purchase them with the assurance of HL Metal Demir Çelik Sanayi quality.

-Although HEA beams are typically manufactured according to standard dimensions, custom production is also available upon request.
+Although H shaped are typically manufactured according to standard dimensions, custom production is also available upon request.
 You can place an order by providing your required dimensions and weights.
-Standard products are listed in our HEA beam price table, and for custom orders, our sales representative will provide you with a tailored price quote.
+Standard products are listed in our HEA steel profile price table, and for custom orders, our sales representative will provide you with a tailored price quote.

-👉 Contact our sales team today for detailed information and to place your order for HEA beams.
+👉 Contact our sales team today for detailed information and to place your order for HEA steel profile.

 1. Construction and Structural Profiles